Improve productivity while working from home using these easy yet effective hacks

 17. Use technology to connect with colleagues

 Zoom is an excellent tool for hosting virtual meetings.
-You will have the impression that you are in the office with your coworkers because you can see them on your computer screen.
+It gives you the feeling of being in the office with your colleagues since you can see them on your computer screen.

 18. Limit your time spent on social media